A topic from the subject of Environmental Chemistry in Chemistry.

 Procedure:

-2. Calibration: Calibrate the analytical instrument using known standards to ensure accuracy.
+2. Calibration: Calibrate the analytical instrument using a series of known concentration standards of the target pollutant(s).
+This creates a calibration curve to relate instrument signal to concentration.

-4. Data Analysis: Calculate the concentration of the pollutant in the sample using the calibration equation.
+4. Data Analysis: Use the calibration curve to determine the concentration of the pollutant in the sample based on the instrument readings.
+Appropriate calculations will depend on the analytical technique used.

-* Quality control measures are essential to ensure the validity of the data.
+• Quality control measures are essential to ensure the validity of the data and to identify potential sources of error.

 Significance: